 What if the intended parents divorce/separate, change their mind(s) or die?These issues will all be addressed in your surrogacy agreement.
 Intended parents must name a guardian for their child(ren) in the event of a dispute/death.

 Has there ever been a case in Canada where a surrogate mother has been abandoned by her intended parent(s)?Unfortunately yes.
-There have been at least 5 cases of surrogate mothers in Canada being left with the children they have carried.
+There have been at least 6 cases of surrogate mothers in Canada being left with the children they have carried.
 None of these arrangements have been with Surrogacy in Canada Online and all were traditional surrogacy arrangements (surrogate was genetic mother of child).

 Will I have my own legal counsel?Yes.
 If you are considering acting as a surrogate, it’s important that you understand the law, that your legal rights are protected and that you clearly understand your legal entitlements and obligations as you help another family grow.

 Where does the surrogate mother give birth?Surrogate mothers give birth at their local hospital, birthing centre or may have a home birth.
-It is recommended a surrogate mother stays close to her family for support during pregnancy/birth/postpartum and she has free choice in having either an obstetrician or midwife (if pregnancy is low risk).
+It is recommended that a surrogate mother stay close to her family for support during pregnancy/birth/postpartum and she has free choice in having either an obstetrician or midwife (if pregnancy is low risk).
 Sometimes a surrogate mother will travel to be close to the intended parents location for birth and they may care for her during this time.
 Many surrogate mothers also choose to have a doula.